-- 1. In April 2014 a request was submitted by Andean Grain Products Ltd to the UK Competent Authority for an opinion on the equivalence of their chia seed grown in South America, compared with the existing chia seed cultivated in Australia and marketed in the EU by The Chia Company. - 2.
+- 1. In February 2015 a request was submitted by Teoli Mexican Speciality Foods Ltd to the UK Competent Authority for an opinion on the equivalence of their chia seed grown in South America, compared with the existing chia seed cultivated in Australia and marketed in the EU by The Chia Company. - 2.
 Chia (Salvia hispanica L) is a summer annual herbaceous plant belonging to the Labiatae family.
 It grows from a seedling to develop lush green foliage before it produces long flowers which are either purple or, less commonly white.
-These flowers develop into seed pods that contain chia seeds. - 3.
+These flowers develop into seed pods that contain chia seeds.
+Today, chia is grown commercially in several South American countries and Australia but they have not been consumed to a significant degree in Europe prior to 1997. - 3.
 In 2003 an application was submitted to the UK for the use of chia seeds in certain types of bread but, following a positive UK initial opinion, a number of questions were raised by other EU Member States regarding the safety of the seeds.
-The applicant provided additional data that were scrutinised by the European Food Safety Authority (EFSA) before the seeds were authorised in 2009. - 4.
-An application from The Chia Company, to authorise the use of the seeds in a wider range of products, including baked goods and breakfast cereals, was authorised in January 2013 following a positive opinion from the UK.
-Novel food authorisations are granted on an applicant-specific basis, so other companies seeking to market the same ingredient must gain separate approval. - 5.
-The current request proposes that the applicant's seeds and those from the Chia Company are substantially equivalent according to the five criteria set out in
+The applicant provided additional data that were scrutinised by the European Food Safety Authority (EFSA) before the seeds were authorised in 20091. - 4.
+An application from The Chia Company, to authorise the use of the seeds in a wider range of products, including baked goods and breakfast cereals, was authorised in January 2013 following a positive opinion from the UK2.
+Novel food authorisations are granted on an applicant-specific basis, so other companies seeking to market the same ingredient must gain separate approval.